 This course offers an introduction to the theory and practice of alternative education.
 Develop your ideas about what kind of teacher you want to be and how to create a classroom atmosphere based on having confidence in children, with room to develop their own potential.
 Ideas as independence and responsibility for oneself as well as for others play an important part.
 In alternative schools children’s needs and the relationship with the teacher are dealt with in an innovative way.

-The aim of this online core module is to introduce students to a variety of approaches used in educational research in order to develop skills for reviewing and analysing existing research and designing, conducting and reporting students' own research.
+The aim of this module is to introduce students to a variety of approaches used in educational research in order to develop skills for reviewing and analysing existing research and designing, conducting and reporting students' own research.